 It would be a shame to visit Singapore and not make a stop in colourful Chinatown.
 Most of the streets are pedestrianised so it’s a great place to wander around and peer at all the trinkets on sale.
 There are also Buddhist temples and Hindu temples in the area that make an interesting break from the shopping.
 Although Chinatown is by and large touristy, there are still good places to eat and if you’re after a waving cat or a Chinese dressing gown then this is the place to come.
 From Chinatown you can also walk to Club Street and Tanjong Pagar where you’ll find countless bars and restaurants.

 Start your walk through Chinatown at the Chinatown MRT and then wander down Pagoda Street and meander from there.

 Head to the Beach

-If you’re looking for beaches in Singapore you surprisingly need to head off the island to find them.
+If you’re looking for beaches in Singapore you’ll find it surprisingly difficult to find a good one.
 Sentosa Island, located at the bottom of Singapore, is only a taxi or MRT ride away, and all of a sudden you’ll feel like you’re on holidays from the hot and steamy city.
 Tanjong Beach Club is a great stopping point if you want to chill out by a pool and have a bite to eat and maybe a few drinks.
-It’s not cheap but it is a great place to while away the hours on a Saturday or Sunday afternoon.
+The beachside location is a great place to while away the hours on a Saturday or Sunday afternoon.
 Alternatively you can head to Siloso Beach at the other end of the island, there are quite a few restaurants dotted along there and heaps of play areas for kids.